Chapter 4 - Waiver of Physical or Mental Disorder Accompanied by Harmful Behavior

 As noted above, USCIS can only grant this waiver after it has consulted with CDC.
 However, CDC’s review of the necessary documents does not constitute a waiver approval.
 CDC may recommend that USCIS should make the waiver subject to appropriate terms, conditions, or controls.

-To obtain CDC’s review of the waiver application, the officer should forward the following documents to CDC:
+To obtain CDC’s review of a waiver application, the officer should forward the following documents to CDC:

 A cover letter that identifies the USCIS office requesting the review;

-A copy of the waiver application that contains all the required signatures, but not the supporting documentation that is not medically relevant;
+A copy of the waiver application that contains all the required signatures, excluding the supporting documentation that is not medically relevant;

 A copy of the medical examination documentation;